-Tai rget Actual 2019/2020 • Maintain the Airport facilities to avoid any disruption of scheduled commercial flights other than for weather or airline problems.
+KPI Outcome • Maintain the Airport facilities to avoid any disruption of scheduled commercial flights other than for weather or airline problems.
 The existing Airport facilities have been well maintained throughout the year and there has been no diversion of regular passenger transport services resulting from Airport operations.
-The new terminal opened 17 March 2020 with a smooth changeover from the old terminal and no disruptions to Airport operations. • Meeting all operating, maintenance, capital expenditure and interest costs from Airport revenue.
-All operating costs associated with the day to day operations of the Airport have been met from Airport revenue.
-Loans have been made available from NPDC to assist with capital expenditure, with repayments and interest also being fully being serviced from Airport revenue.
-Due to the Worldwide pandemic (COVID-19), revenue was severely impacted for the fourth quarter of FY2020.
-Operational expenditure was cut and NPDC extended the loan facility to cater for the shortfall.
-This enabled PRIP to continue trading and to meet all operational costs, ongoing capital expenditure and loan interest payments. • Manage New Plymouth Airport in full compliance with the approved operating procedures of the Civil Aviation Authority Rule Part 139.
+The new terminal opened 17 March 2020 with a smooth changeover from the old terminal and no disruptions to airport operations. • Meeting all operating, maintenance, capital expenditure and interest costs from Airport revenue.
+All operating costs associated with the day-to-day management of the Airport have been met from Airport revenue.
+Loans have been made available from NPDC to assist with capital expenditure, with interest also being fully serviced from Airport revenue.
+Due to the ongoing recovery from the worldwide pandemic (COVID-19) and further lockdown measures during August/September 2020, airport operations have been impacted, however, passenger numbers and revenue have been higher than forecast in the FY2021 budget. • Manage New Plymouth Airport in full compliance with the approved operating procedures of the Civil Aviation Authority Rule Part 139.
 Under an agreement with the Civil Aviation Authority (CAA), PRIP manages the Airport on behalf of the Aerodrome Operator Certificate holder, NPDC.
-During the year PRIP submitted an application to the CAA for the renewal of the Part 139 Aerodrome Operator Certificate.
-The CAA carried out a full re-certification audit in September 2019 and PRIP was successful with the application.
-The new Certificate is valid until 30 April 2024.
-Complete the Airport terminal redevelopment project and have the new building operational in January 2020.
-The new terminal was completed three months later than planned and opened on 17 March.
-However, due to the COVID-19 pandemic, the new terminal closed on 4 April and reopened again for air services on 14 May.
-The old terminal was demolished during June and is being replaced by new internal roading, a taxi pick-up area and car park.
+During the period the Airport has been managed in full compliance with the CAA Rule Part 139.